 Martinsburg, West Virginia, a rapidly growing small town that offers the most food, fun, history, nature, shopping!
 The city become an all too important hub for transportation and commerce. it was also a major player in the railroad, textile, and agriculture industries.
-All throughout the town, there are buildings that reflect these industry uses still standing today, although transformed for a more modern day use.
+All throughout the town, there are buildings that reflect these industry uses still standing today.
+Most have been transformed for a more modern day use.

-The city is located in Berkeley County of the Eastern Panhandle of West Virginia.
+The city is located in Berkeley County.
 The city of located 78 miles South West of D.C., 90 miles West of Baltimore, Maryland, 25 miles South of Winchester, Virginia, and 21 Miles West of Hagerstown, Maryland.
 The city covers about 6.67 miles.
 Interstate 81 runs along Martinsburg allowing for easy access to Virginia and Maryland.
 Route 11 runs through the city's downtown area and runs from Virginia to Maryland as an alternative route to the interstate.

 Route 9 Walking Path

 Take a relaxing stroll along the Route 9 walking trail.
 Along the way, you can view placards with info about the trail and surrounding areas.
 There are various parking areas for the trail - usually around the exit/on ramps of Route 9.
 The paved walkway goes from Martinsburg to Charles Town.

 Downtown is where the magic happens!
 "The Square" is where events are hosted for the community including Fridays at Five (free concert series preformed by local artists), the annual Food Truck Fest, Chocolate Fest and Book Faire, Christmas events, and so many more.
 Exploring Downtown Martinsburg is a great day outing!

 The Round House, the Children's Museum, the historic Belle Boyd House, and the Apollo Civic Theatre are all great places to visit for a little brushing up on your history.